-- E = Speed with speed changer set at low-speed stop and with throttle (or stop) valves open and machine running idle on the governor.
-F = Speed with speed changer set at low-speed stop and when governing valves just reach wide- - F = Speed with speed changer set at low-speed stop and when governing valves just reach wideopen position.
+- Speed with speed changer set at low-speed stop and with throttle (or stop) valves open and machine running idle on the governor.

+F = Speed with speed changer set at low-speed stop and when governing valves just reach wide- - open position.